 Excuses to Celebrate

 There’s a lot to celebrate for no reason in November.
-If prepping for Thanksgiving hasn’t left you stuffed, we have more for you.
-And, stay tuned for Thanksgiving tips and openings later this month.
+If prepping for Thanksgiving hasn’t left you stuffed, we have more for you — including this list of fall and winter Colorado CSAs.

 November 3: National Sandwich Day